agentmorris/MegaDetector/README.md

 # Overview

-This repo contains the tools for training, running, [MegaDetector](megadetector.md), an object detection model that does a pretty good job finding animals, people, and vehicles (and therefore is pretty good at finding empty images) in camera trap images in a variety of terrestrial ecosystems.
+This repo contains the tools for training and running [MegaDetector](megadetector.md), an object detection model that does a pretty good job finding animals, people, and vehicles (and therefore is pretty good at finding empty images) in camera trap images in a variety of terrestrial ecosystems.

 The core functionality provided is: